swcarpentry/r-novice-inflammation/episodes/02-func-R.md

-If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot some simple statistics.
+If we only had one data set to analyze, it would probably be faster to load the file into a spreadsheet and use that to plot some statistics.
 But we have twelve files to check, and may have more in the future.
 In this lesson, we'll learn how to write a function so that we can repeat several operations with a single command.